1933-2007::The City of Alanville

 Victoria, British Columbia

 In 1933, a foundation was laid for what would become one of the most intriguing coastal cities in the Pacific Northwest.
 The miniature city of Alanville, created by 12-year-old schoolboy Roderick Clack of Victoria, British Columbia, started as a simple, crude arrangement of cardboard houses scattered about a toy railroad track.
-But as Clack continued to build, plan, and revise, something extraordinary began to develop.
-By 1936, the little toy railroad town named for his younger brother had grown to the size of a miniature city, occupying 154 square feet of his parents' 179-square-foot basement in James Bay.
+But as Clack continued to build, plan, and revise his little railroad town, something extraordinary began to develop.
+By 1936, Alanville, named for his younger brother, had grown to the size of a miniature city, occupying 154 square feet of his parents' 179-square-foot basement in James Bay.
 By 1939, the world Clack had built with cardboard, pieces of glass, coloured sponges, and slivers of wood had grown to the size of a miniature metropolis.

 "1936::Alan of Alanville"